|

 Galangal is both a culinary and medicinal herb, related to ginger but with a distinct taste.
 It was the favorite herb of Hildegard of Bingen and her Abbey still owns plantations in Thailand for growing this fine herb.
 It is warming and is a fine digestive aid.
 It can also be considered by people suffering from candidiasis.

-Contains: extract of Alpinia officinarum rhizome in distilled water and organic grain alcohol.
+Contains: extract of Alpinia officinarum rhizome in Distilled Water, Organic Alcohol, and Vegetable Glycerin.

 $